MPLLang/parallel-ml-bench/README.md

 We also compare against MLton (on which MPL is based) to determine overall overheads and scalability.

+Please see also [`mpllib`](https://github.com/MPLLang/mpllib), which is a library of key data structures and algorithms used throughout the MPL benchmarks.

 ## Sample of results

 ### Speedups